snleo/dll-details/README.md

 # dotnet-fileinfo
-.net project to examine dll
+.net project to examine files based on its extension.

+For now only DLLs are supported